dhanusir/website-bootcamp/README.md

-# Website Coding Bootcampt Batch 1
+# Website Bootcamp Notes and Assignments

-This repository contains the code demos and other snippets used during the website bootcamp.
+This repository contains the [Website Bootcamp](https://brgtrainings.com/bootcamps/website/) coding notes and assignments.

+__NOTE:__ There is a guided assignments under each week folder.